maflcko/b-c-gui-translations-review/reviews/ca.md

         <translation>Copia la tarifa posterior</translation>

 ERR
-The translation is incorrect.
-"Copia la tarifa posterior" does not convey the intended meaning of "Copy after fee" in the context of Bitcoin (i.e., copying the amount after the fee has been subtracted).
-The current translation also has an awkward phrasing in Catalan.
+"tarifa posterior" is unnatural and changes the meaning.
+Use "comissió" and clarify it's the amount after the fee.

 Correct translation:
 Copia l'import després de la comissió